 Escapism and nostalgia have also dominated cultural circles this year, as the most-watched TV shows were heavily centered on the degree they took viewers away from current events, while radios grew popular by playing old tunes.
 The world enters 2021 with no signs of pandemic protocols easing, and content focused on hearthly warmth and better times will continue to thrive.
 And as the virtualisation of our daily lives continues with more advances in virtual and augmented realities, our fascination with escapism will only grow.

 Above Featured Photo: The Oakland Athletics play a home game against the Houston Astros at Oakland Coliseum on 9 September 2020, under a red sky lit by forest fires and in front of seats filled with cardboard cutouts of fans.
-(Ezra Shaw/Getty Images)
+(Rich Lam/Getty Images)